itfanr/ros2-wiki/Real-Time-Programming.md

-**Alpha 2 Update**: The MemoryStrategy approach for zero page faults was refactored out in favor of adding a template argument to entities in rclcpp.
-We haven't yet implemented a zero-pagefault realtime allocator for this demo, but expect to have a working prototype by Alpha 3.
+**Alpha 2 Update**: The MemoryStrategy approach for zero `mallocs` was refactored out in favor of adding a template argument to entities in rclcpp.
+However, we haven't yet implemented a zero-malloc realtime allocator for this demo, but expect to have a working prototype by Alpha 3.

 ## Background